dsriseah/sna-underworld/README.md

 ```
 After that, browse to `http://localhost:8080` and explore.
 Open the Javascript console for debug messages.
 NOTE: The console is formatted for Chrome-based browsers and may look weird on Firefox or Safari.

-### POKING AROUND
+## POKING AROUND

-This codebase is written largely in Typescript.
+This codebase is written largely in Typescript, and should run on any unix-like system.
+I'm using MacOS, but it should work without problems on Linux and Windows WSL if you have the required development tools installed: `git`, `nvm`.

 The source files are in `app-source`.
 Top-level files are used as entry points for the bundler (esbuild).
 In this release, there are:
 - `game-boot.ts` - The client-side app which imports modules in the `client` subdirectory.